gabeklein/expressive-mvc/README.md

 Getters run whenever the controller thinks they *could* change, so design them with three guiding principles:
 - Getters should be *deterministic*.
 Only expect a change where inputs have changed.
 - Avoid computing from values which change a lot, but don't impact result as often.
-- [GWS](https://www.youtube.com/watch?v=0i0IlSKn0sE "Goes Without Saying") but, **side-effects are a major anti-pattern**, and can cause infinite loops.
+- [GWS](https://www.youtube.com/watch?v=0i0IlSKn0sE "Goes Without Saying") but, **side-effects are a major anti-pattern**, potentially causing a compute-loop.

 <br/>

 <h2 id="concept-constructor">Custom arguments</h2>

-The method `use(...)`, as it creates the control instance, will also pass its own arguments to the constructor.
+The method `use(...)`, as it creates the control instance, will pass its own arguments to the constructor.
 This makes it easy to customize the initial state of a component.

 > Typescript
 ```ts